-Fundamental to this approach is our exceptional Faculty.
-King Faculty are keenly committed to personalized teaching and learning, defined by:
+Fundamental to this approach are our exceptional Faculty and a commitment to flexible curriculum design.
+King Faculty are keenly committed to helping students achieve their personal best, defined by the following characteristics:

 - Teachers Focused on Students: Our teachers use student-centered approaches to teaching and learning, leveraging the latest research on best practices in education.
 Our dedicated Directors of Teaching and Learning, in each division, guide and support our Faculty.

 - Teachers Always Learning: King’s ongoing Professional Growth and Development (PG&D) furthers teachers’ own learning in the areas of both student development and content mastery.
 King makes nearly the highest investment in PG&D among our peer schools.
 100% of teachers participate in at least two PG&D training sessions each year.

 - Comprehensive Student Learning Profile System: King has developed a proprietary, internal system that highlights each student’s learning strengths, challenges, and goals.
 Teachers actively contribute to and utilize this database to support our students’ development over time as they move through our rich, rigorous academic program.